nickthename/nickthename.github.io/guides/controllers.md

 The popularity of playing Smash 64 online using an emulator has given rise to strong players only used to playing the game on a keyboard.
 Keyboard play has significant disadvantages over using a controller, but that hasn’t stopped players like StarKing and Killer from scoring big wins with them.

 Keyboards can be used on an N64 console with the help of an adapter, however these adapters are currently not mass produced and so are usually custom-made.
-How to Obtain
+#### How to Obtain
-Although there is no keyboard adapter currently in production, Ownasaurus is currently developing one.
-You can follow that project here.
+There are no keyboard adapters currently in production, so you might need to assemble one on your own.
+Developer Ownasaurus created a successful design in the past, you may be able to find one second-hand or resources to make a new one on the [discord](https://discord.com/invite/ssb64).

-Pros/Cons
+#### Pros/Cons
 <p>
 <font color="green">+</font> High range and digital inputs allows for very strong DI<br>
 <font color="green">+</font> Controls can easily be remapped to fit personal preference<br>
 <font color="red">-</font> Many important techniques that rely on analog inputs, such as tilt attacks, firefox angles, shield drop up airs, and many others, are either much more difficult or impossible on keyboard.<br>
-<font color="red">-</font> Keyboard and controller are very different to play on, making transitioning between the two very difficult, especially for high-level players.<br>
+<font color="red">-</font> Keyboard and controller are very different to play on, making transitioning between the two very difficult, especially for players with years of experience on one or the other.<br>
 </p>

 ## Lodgenet